 An advanced seminar in epidemiologic theory.
 The goal of the course is to develop each student's own theoretical perspective on the field to ground practical problems of study design and analysis.
 Students read a major text in modern chronic disease epidemiology as well as relevant papers, and discuss and evaluate the perspectives of different authors.
 Topics include: causality, study designs, measures of disease frequency, measures of association, statistical inference, biases, and confounding.

-Near the end of one's Master's Degree program, students register for Capstone Project and complete an independent study under faculty supervision.
+Near the end of one's Master's Degree program, students register for Capstone Project and complete a real world case study report and presentation.
 The Capstone Project applies concepts and skills learned in the program.
-It involves research and development, and culminates in a substantial (20 pages or more) business-type report.
-Many working professionals develop projects related to work assignments.
-Students are also required to present their Capstone Projects to students, faculty and alumni at a semester-end student recognition event.
+It involves research and development, and culminates in a substantial business-type report.
+3 credits, Requires Instructor Permission.

 Advanced research project required of all master's degree candidates in the ergonomics, industrial hygiene, occupational epidemiology and work environment policy concentrations.